 To make a good quality natural wine, grapes have to come from a healthy vineyard.
 This means a vineyard free from chemical fertilizers and with a rich microflora ecosystem, which requirers a lot of effort and dedication from the winegrower.
 Such a way of farming is indicated by the terms ‘biodynamic’ and ‘organic’.
 What differentiates a natural wine from organic and biodynamic wine, is what happens next with the grapes in the winery.
 Even in organic wine, the winemaker can use up to 50 (!) different additives to create a wine from perfectly healthy organic grapes.
-The term natural implies that during the process of winemaking nothing is added that might alter the course of nature.
+Our natural winemakers don’t add anything during the process of winemaking that might alter the course of nature.
 Natural wine just consists of grapes and a lot of love and care, nothing else.
 A truly pure and natural product!

 Yeasts are responsible for the fermentation of grape sugars into alcohol, carbon dioxide, and various complex flavour compounds.
 Native yeasts can be anywhere, in the vineyard, on the grapes and around the cellar.
 Conventional winemakers are looking to eliminate these native yeasts as much as possible, and add commercially selected yeast strains instead.
 This provides the wine with certain aromas that are expected by most consumers.
 Natural winemakers on the other hand, are looking to have as much native yeasts around as possible.
 They let these yeasts do what they should do, resulting in a wine with the most honest reflection and preservation of the land and grapes itself.
 These aromas can definitely be odd and unexpected, but we encourage you to open up and indulge yourself in this wild world of flavour!